 The SMS/nightly questionnaire system was implemented for several reasons.
-The first reason is that users may think of unshared content at any time during the day, including times when they may or may not have access to Facebook.
-We wanted to capture these moments as they occurred, and SMS offered us an instantaneous, ubiquitous medium to do so.
+The first reason is that users may think of unshared content at any time during the day.
+We wanted to capture these moments as they occurred without requiring participants to carry around additional materials, such as a notebook, as is often done in a diary study., and SMS offered us an instantaneous, ubiquitous medium to do so.
 A second reason was effort offloading.
 We wanted to allow participants to provide us detailed information at a comfortable time to ensure high quality responses.
 The SMS system allowed participants to offer a quick “digest” of the unshared content if they were busy, and return to it at a less busy time of the day to provide more detailed information.
 Finally, SMS messaging systems are generally cheap for both developers and users.
-Most college students have cell phones with SMS messaging enabled, and there are many SMS messaging services such as Twilio that make receiving SMS messages trivial.
+Most college students have cell phones with SMS messaging enabled, and there are many SMS messaging services (e.g. [2]) that make receiving SMS messages trivial.
 On the other hand, many college students still do not have data plans, which would be required for a mobile based web interface in any location without WiFi access.

-Exit Interview
+Semi-Structured Interview

 Participants who completed at least 4 of the 7 nightly questionnaires qualified for a final interview upon completion of the diary study.
-The interview was semi-structured.
+We choose to follow a semi-structured approach for our interview.
+This approach allowed us to have captured similar types of data across all of the interviews while maintaining the flexibility explore the variety of different diary study entries reported by our participants.
 The set of questions that comprise the high-level outline of the interview is provided in Appendix X.

 The interviews each lasted approximately one hour and occurred on the CMU campus.
-One researcher proctored all of the exit interviews, and a second, rotating researcher took unstructured, high-level notes of the questions asked and resulting dialogue.
-All interviews were audio-recorded using a microphone.
+In each interview one researcher asked all of the questions and interacted with the participant, while a second researcher took high-level notes of the questions asked and resulting dialogue.
+Additionally, we audio-recorded all interviews using a microphone.

-At the highest level, the exit interview was designed to delve into the underlying motivations buttressing participants’ Facebook sharing patterns, with a specific emphasis on the naturally emerging groups that participants think about when discussing their sharing habits.
-The focus of the interview was to understand the high level connections between the natural way participants grouped their interpersonal relationships and the types of content they thought appropriate for these different groupings.Data Cleaning
+At the highest level, we designed the interviews to surface the underlying motivations buttressing participants’ Facebook sharing patterns, with a specific emphasis on the naturally emerging groups that participants think about when discussing their sharing habits.
+The focus of the interview was to understand the connections between the natural way participants grouped their interpersonal relationships, what the important factors of sharing decisions were, and the types of content they thought appropriate for these different groupings.

+Prior to launching our study we piloted it with two participants.
+This pilot study allowed us to refine our nightly surveys, test and debug our technical infrastructure, and ensure that our interview protocol could provide sufficient insight into participants’ posts.
+Based on the pilot results we updated our surveys and fixed a variety of technical bugs.

+Data Cleaning

 [[Meta: Talk about how the data was coded and cleaned.
 I can’t talk about this yet since we have done any of it.]]